ondefy/zyfai-executor-module/README.md

 - **Whitelist-Based Execution**: Only pre-approved target contract + function selector combinations can be executed
 - **ERC20 Transfer Restrictions**: Prevents arbitrary token transfers; only allows transfers to authorized recipients
-- **Time-Delayed Whitelist Management**: Whitelist changes require a 1-day timelock for security
+- **Direct Whitelist Management**: Owner can directly add/remove whitelisted targets and selectors
-- **Emergency Pause**: Module can be paused immediately if session keys are compromised
+- **Emergency Pause**: Module and registry can be paused immediately if session keys are compromised
 - **Upgradeable**: UUPS upgradeable pattern allows fixing bugs and adding features
 - **Batch Operations**: Execute multiple operations in a single transaction for gas efficiency